JStubb7939/wgu-c964-capstone/README.md

    - Dependencies or related resources
    - Security requirements

-3. **Generate**: Click "Generate Bicep Template" and watch real-time progress updates
+3. **Generate**: Click "Generate Template" and watch real-time progress updates

 4. **Review & Use**: Copy the generated code to clipboard or download as a `.bicep` file